Rivoli Theatre (South Fallsburg, New York): Auditorium

+Second floor

 The second floor is used for prop storage, costume rooms and a projector room.
 The rest of the second floor is being renovated to be used as rehearsal rooms.
 Finishes there are mostly intact.

 History

 Beginning at the turn of the century, South Fallsburg saw heavy Jewish immigration.
 Many of the newcomers had come to a local resort during the summertime and decided to stay year-round and open or operate an existing one themselves, catering to their co-religionists.
-By the early 1920s the hamlet was overwhelmingly Jewish, with the local synagogue expanding drastically and meeting every week to admit new members.
+By the early 1920s the hamlet was overwhelmingly Jewish, with the local South Fallsburg Hebrew Association Synagogue expanding drastically and meeting every week to admit new members.